stefanspringer1/SwiftXML/README.md

 ## Displaying XML

-When printing a node via `print(...)`, only a top-level represenation like the start tag is printed and never the whole tree.
+When printing a content via `print(...)`, only a top-level represenation like the start tag is printed and never the whole tree.
 When you would like to print the whole tree or document, use:

 ```Swift
 func echo(usingProduction: XProduction, terminator: String)